“Back in my day,” said Leon Purvis, who had done enough time to qualify as a public landmark, “a man could at least trust his poison to be honest.”

 “No. I’m telling you it used to be more competent.”

-For a moment they sat in silence, listening to the usual prison orchestra: metal clanks, distant profanity, and somebody down the tier delivering an emotional speech about peanut butter.
+They sat for a moment, listening to the usual prison orchestra: metal clanks, distant profanity, and someone down the tier delivering a passionate speech about peanut butter.

-Darnell shook his head.
-“I heard about a guy who bought a piece the size of a driver’s license for eight hundred bucks.”
+Darnell said, “I heard about a guy who bought something the size of a driver’s license for eight hundred bucks.”

 “Inflation,” Leon said.